Interpretation and Translation Services

 - Phone interpretation services are available at all of our hospitals and in some locations, employees and volunteers can also provide on-site support.
 Patients and their families are encouraged to indicate that they prefer to receive service in a language other than English when they register for an appointment.
 They can also let their health-care provider know that they will like to receive service in a preferred language when they get to the hospital.
 This will help our staff to ensure they offer the appropriate supports to every client.

-- HealthLine 8-1-1 that offers translation and interpretation in over 100 languages.
-This is a free, 24-hour/7 day per week service available anywhere in the province.
+- HealthLine 8-1-1 is a free and confidential 24/7 health advice and support offered in English with translation available in over 100 languages to Saskatchewan residents.
 To access this line, dial 811.
 For the city of Lloydminster, it is recommended to dial 1-877-800-0002 to access Healthline 8-1-1.
 Deaf and hard of hearing clients can access HealthLine 8-1-1 by using the SaskTel Relay Operator Service at 1-800-855-0511.

 - 2-1-1 Saskatchewan is a provincial wide resource that provides access to community navigators that listen, respond, and refer Saskatchewan residents to the supports in their communities.
 To connect today, text or call 2-1-1, or go online and chat at www.sk.211.ca.